NTURacingTeam/nturt_can_parser/doc/README.md

 ### is_little_endian:

-- Determine if this data is little or big endian, for big endian, the value of the data is calculated as (first byte) + (second byte) * 256 + (third byte) * 256 ^ 2 ...
-It is calculated in the reversed order if it is little endian.
+- Determine if this data is little or big endian, for little endian, the value of the data is calculated as (first byte) + 256 * (second byte) + 256 ^ 2 *(third byte) ...
+It is calculated in the reversed order if it is big endian.
 - type: boolean
 - required: only required
   - This flag is only required if both is_byte is set to true and the data is two byte or longer.